yzf750/The-Quaker-Deliverance/README.md

 # Quake-1-Launcher
-A Quake 1 launcher in Python Vibe Coded using Gemini
+A Quake 1 launcher in Python, Vibe Coded using Gemini